sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 ### Set Up Administrative Users

-While you are signed on to SAS Environment Manager as the sasboot user, set up at least one SAS Administrator user, as follows:
+While you are signed in to SAS Environment Manager as the sasboot user, set up at least one SAS Administrator user, as follows:

 1. On the Users page in SAS Environment Manager, select **Custom Groups** from the list in the toolbar.

 1. In the left pane, click **SAS Administrators**.

-1. In the **Members** section of the right pane, click the **Edit** icon, and add one or more members to the group (including your own account, if applicable).
+1. In the **Members** section of the right pane, click the Edit icon, and add one or more members to the group (including your own account, if applicable).

 1. Sign out from SAS Environment Manager so that you are no longer signed in as the sasboot user.